+44 01455 633 289 (24 hours)

 In this book Graham explains the interactions of financial markets, economics and politics that are forcing the creation of a genuine Eurozone political union.
 He argues that if the eurozone acts to ensure its stability, then it will survive.
 Commitment to fiscal probity may make it attractive relative to alternative investments around the world.

-For speaking enquiries or to book Graham Bishop contact a Specialist Speakers agent on 01455 633289 or email Specialist Speakers
+For availability, speaking enquiries and fees or to book Graham Bishop contact a Specialist Speakers agent on 01455 633289 or email Specialist Speakers